wiigg/top-landing-page/README.md

 ## About
-A simple landing page project to learn about flex-box.
+A simple landing page project to learn about CSS flexbox.

 ## Acknowledgments